Skin Care FAQ’s

 How Much Does it Hurt?

 Most people tolerate it well, and get used to the sensation after a few treatments.
 The level of discomfort you will feel depends on your level of pain tolerance in general, and on which area is being waxed.
 If you still find waxing very uncomfortable after several treatments, many estheticians offer numbing crèmes that can be applied 45 minutes prior to the service.
 Clients are also recommended to take two ibuprofen tablets prior to their appointment, to reduce discomfort and decrease inflammation in the post-waxed area.
-For women, it is generally best not to schedule waxing services just prior to or during your period, as you are more sensitive to pain at this time and will experience more discomfort.
+For women, you may schedule waxing services just prior to or during your period, but you may be more sensitive to pain at this time and will possibly experience more discomfort.
+Please bring in a fresh tampon to change into here and then tuck in the string, so the wax won’t get stuck to it.

 Home Care after Waxing